 We will be reviewing over the coming year the necessity for wider training to all or selected employees.

 OUR EFFECTIVENESS IN COMBATING SLAVERY AND HUMAN TRAFFICKING

-We are committed to ensuring that we have been effective in ensuring that slavery and human trafficking is not taking place in any part of our business or supply chains.
-Key Performance Indicators will develop over time, but we are currently focusing on ensuring by September 2019 that all of our suppliers have committed to comply with our policy or the standards it requires.
+We are committed to ensuring that we have been effective in ensuring that slavery and human trafficking is not taking place in any part of our business supply chains.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Bewley group's slavery and human trafficking statement for the financial year ending September 2019.
-This statement was approved by the board on December 17th 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Bewley group’s slavery and human trafficking statement for the financial year ending September 2020.

 Signed for, and on behalf of, the board